reanimatedmanx/reanimatedmanx/README.md

-# 👋

 ![banner_under_construction_fb](https://user-images.githubusercontent.com/32410574/188499567-9d55b724-8df5-4f56-b083-f9e85b7657b1.png)

-Our name is X, Alex, Alexei, Alexander and other N identities dear to my heart.
-I refer to myself as us, but you shouldn't be bothered with any of my brain's shenennigans, so the usage of he/him which is closer to my physical appearance should be obvious.
+Our name is `⨉`, `Alex`, `Alexei`, `Alexander` and other `?` number of identities dear to my heart.
+I refer to myself as us, but you shouldn't be bothered with any of my brain's shenennigans, so the usage of he/him which is closer to my physical appearance will be absolutely appropriate.

 I am an extremely passionate software engineer with over 10 years of experience.
 I have worked as a freelancer, contractor, and full-time employee, gaining valuable insights into various aspects of the industry and molding into the context and environment I was placed in accordingly.
 Formless, shapeless [like water](https://www.youtube.com/watch?v=cJMwBwFj5nQ).